-Item of Business Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broker Non-Votes Proposal 1: Election of Directors Three Class I directors will be elected by the highest number of affirmative votes of the shares of Class A and Class C Common Stock, voting together as a single class, present in person or represented by Proxy and entitled to vote.
-No effect Count as votes FOR No effect on voting Proposal 2: Ratification of Independent Registered Public Accounting Firm Majority of the Class A, B, C and D Common Stock votes, present in person or represented by Proxy and entitled to vote.
+Item of Business Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broker Non-Votes Proposal 1: Election of Directors One Class II director will be elected by the highest number of affirmative votes of the shares of Class A and Class C Common Stock, voting together as a single class, present in person or represented by Proxy and entitled to vote.
+One Class II director will be elected by the highest number of affirmative votes of the shares of Class B and Class D Common Stock, voting together as a single class, present in person or represented by Proxy and entitled to vote.
+Count as votes FOR No effect on voting

+Item of Business Votes Required for Approval Abstentions Signed But Unmarked Proxy Cards Broker Non-Votes Proposal 2: Ratification of Independent Registered Public Accounting Firm Majority of the Class A, B, C and D Common Stock votes, present in person or represented by Proxy and entitled to vote.
 Count as votes AGAINST Count as votes FOR Not applicable Proposal 3: Stockholder Proposal regarding Proxy Access Majority of the Class A, B, C and D Common Stock votes, present in person or represented by Proxy and entitled to vote.
 Count as votes AGAINST Count as votes AGAINST No effect on voting